cloudberrydb/cloudberrydb-site/docs/advanced-analytics/directory-tables.md

         CREATE STORAGE SERVER hdfs_server OPTIONS(protocol 'hdfs', namenode '<HDFS node IP:port>', https 'false');
         ```

-    The parameters involved in the above commands are as follows:
+    The parameters in the above commands are described as follows:

     - `protocol`: The protocol used to connect to the external data source.
 In the examples above, `'qingstor'` indicates using the QingCloud object storage service protocol, and `'hdfs'` indicates using the HDFS storage service protocol.
     - `prefix`: Sets the path prefix when accessing object storage.
 If this prefix is set, all operations will be limited to this specific path, such as `prefix '/rose-oss-test4/usf1'`.
 This is typically used to organize and isolate data stored in the same bucket.